 Advocacy on behalf of the creative sector here in the Pikes Peak region is one of the Cultural Office’s primary duties.
-Whether we’re talking to local stakeholders in an informal setting, or making a formal presentation to elected officials or local business leaders, it’s always important to make a strong case for the importance of arts & culture in our community.
-Thanks to the most recent Arts & Economic Prosperity study (AEP4) from 2012, we all have access to impressive statistics that can be used to help make our case for the economic impact of our sector.
-The next study (AEP5) is currently underway, and will report results in June of 2017.
+Whether we’re talking to stakeholders in an informal setting, writing an editorial for a local newspaper, or making a formal presentation to elected officials or local business leaders, it’s always important to make a strong case for the importance of arts & culture in our community.

-Thanks to a close working relationship with Leadership Pikes Peak (LPP), the Cultural Office has an ongoing opportunity to speak about the importance of arts & culture to participants in the LPP Signature Program, the Leadership NOW!
+Thanks to a long-standing relationship with Leadership Pikes Peak, the Cultural Office has an opportunity to speak about the importance of arts & culture to participants in the their Signature Program, the Leadership NOW!
 Program (a young professionals leadership program), the Leadership Encore Program (a leadership program for seniors), the Women’s Community Leadership Initiative, and the Experience the Springs Program.

-We are also available to speak to area business and community groups (like Rotary, the Regional Business Alliance, Ft.
-Carson Military Spouses, Latino Luncheon, etc.) to articulate the Cultural Office’s mission and programming initiatives in the Pikes Peak region, and to communicate the value of arts and creativity as essential elements of a vibrant and sustainable economic climate.
-For more information, or to arrange a presentation for your organization or community group, please email andy@CulturalOffice.org or call 719-634-2204.
+Cultural Office staff are always available to speak to area business and community groups (like Rotary clubs, Chambers of Commerce, community groups, etc.) to articulate the Cultural Office’s mission and programming initiatives in the Pikes Peak region, and to help communicate the important role that arts and creativity play in building vibrant and economically sustainable communities.
+For more information, or to arrange a presentation, please email info@CulturalOffice.org.